MastodonC/witan.send/doc/scenarios.md

 Each of the paramater keys (e.g. `:splice-ncy`) can be found, and their values defined, in the [config.edn](https://github.com/MastodonC/witan.send/blob/master/data/demo/config.edn).

-More information on how to define a scenario can be found here (TBD).
+More information on how to define a scenario can be found [here](https://docs.google.com/document/d/1lQ2RrESpiyU5x2YUY8YvT287K4iq6NJw4jqHUIqC2VM/edit?ts=5b7d6444#heading=h.ebeiyry5kb3k).

 Here each scenario is simply defined in terms of the collection of parameters to use together, what arguments are expected and what the expected behaviuor is.